amonks/wafelijzer/update.md

 Now paste the following lines directly into the terminal, one-by-one.
 Press enter after each, wait for stuff to stop happening, and then paste the next one.

-Where it says APPNAME, in the third line, substitute your Heroku app name: whatever comes before `.herokuapp.com`.
+Where it says APPNAME, in the third and last lines, substitute your Heroku app name: whatever comes before `.herokuapp.com`.

     mkdir ~/Desktop/wafelijzer && cd ~/Desktop/wafelijzer
     git init